 CI/CD

-git-pkgs works well in CI pipelines for dependency analysis, vulnerability scanning, and automated updates.
+git-pkgs works well in CI pipelines for dependency analysis, vulnerability scanning, and license compliance.

 GitHub Actions